LibraryBeales/marinemarine/index.md

 Instead of asking for user input, we can show the most mentioned terms from a list of terms in a csv file.
 This is very similar to the previous words over time visualization, with input differences.
 The csv of place names is currently just the name data.
 However, more interesting and complex visualizations and EDA using place names could be available using csv files with census data, industry data, etc., combining that with the Marine Record and Marine Review corpora.

-Here we can see place names move together and maintain relateive frequency.
+Here we can see place names move together and maintain relative frequency.
 This suggests a few things.
-First, that the realtive importance of the Lake Erie ports didn't change much over the course of the Marine Record's publication.
-Second, that the publication may include some regular tables of departures/arriveials/etc. that constitute the majority of place names used in the publication, creating the consistent movement across terms.
+First, that the relative importance of the Lake Erie ports didn't change much over the course of the Marine Record's publication.
+Second, that the publication may include some regular tables of departures/arrivals/etc. that constitute the majority of place names used in the publication, creating the consistent movement across terms.

 ![placename graph 2](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/placenames2.png?raw=true)
 ![placename graph 3](https://github.com/LibraryBeales/marinemarine/blob/main/graphics/placenames3.png?raw=true)

 If we explore the Marine Review, we discover something very interesting.
-A set of place names visualized over the course of the publicaiton shows a marked drop off in the frequency of all place names around 1908-1909.
+A set of place names visualized over the course of the publication shows a marked drop off in the frequency of all place names around 1908-1909.
 If we then look at the overall word count, we can see a similar drop at the same time across all words.
 Diving into the raw json data a bit, we can see that publication went from weekly to monthly early in 1909, but word count per issue did not quadruple, and in many cases a monthly issue was similar in size to a weekly issue.

 Our EDA visualizations have revealed a change in publishing schedule!